jgmalcolm/jgmalcolm.github.io/cv.md

    associated with increased complications: A retrospective cohort study."
 1. Schupper, ...
 "Turning on the light for brain tumor surgery: A 5-aminolevulinic acid story."
 Journal of Neuro-Oncology (JNO). *In submission*

+{% endcomment %}

 1. Yousefi, Sabahi, Malcolm, Adada, Borghei-Razavi.
-   "Laser Interstitial Thermal Therapy for cavernous malformations; A systematic review." *In submission*
+   [Laser Interstitial Thermal Therapy for cavernous malformations; A systematic review](/pubs/others/yousefi-LITT-for-cavmal-review.pdf).

-{% endcomment %}
+   Frontiers in Surgery 9:887329, 2022.
+   doi:10.3389/fsurg.2022.887329, pmid:35647010
 1. Greven, McGinley, Nakirikanti, Couceyro, Malcolm, Rodts, Refai, Gary.
    "Telemedicine in spine surgery: Outcomes for 138 patients seen in person for the first time on the day of surgery compared to historical controls."